min2ha/ukwa-site/content/target/17464/index.en.md

   "subject": "UK General Election 2015"
 }

-# Association of School and College Leaders: Election 2015

 The Association of School and College Leaders (ASCL) is a professional body representing more than 18,000 school, college and system leaders across the UK.